eigeig/eig-sso/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allows customers of Endurance International brands to sign on to WordPress through Control Panel.
+Allows customers of Endurance International Group to sign on to WordPress through the vDeck Control Panel.

 == Description ==